MSU-Libraries/kube-doc/README.md

 * `PreferNoSchedule`: Avoid scheduling on this node, but not outright prevent it.
 * `NoExecute`: Not only prevent pods from being scheduled on this node, but evict any already running pods off this node.

 The other side of taints are tolerations.
-Tolerations are defined in the specs and allow that spec to tolerate the taint, and thus be scheduled on the tainted node.
+Tolerations are defined in the manifest and allow that manifest to tolerate the taint, and thus be scheduled on the tainted node.

 One example of this might be to handle hardware differences of nodes.
 Say one node has powerful GPU installed and you prefer to only run GPU heavy pods there.
 You can set a taint to handle this.